democracyindicesautocracy

 Real-time meters can be imperfect, but their value is responsiveness to sudden institutional shifts—especially when those shifts are simultaneous across domains.

-Convergence is exactly the scenario where “one big year” can happen: watchdog removals, legal doctrine shocks, enforcement expansions, election rule changes, and propaganda escalation occur together, producing discontinuous drops rather than slow linear decline.
+Convergence is exactly the scenario where "one big year" can happen—producing discontinuous drops rather than slow linear decline.

 Why "Convergence" Shows Up as Convergence